Boasbabs/web-currency-converter/README.md

 ## Discussion

-I used the following technologies: HTML, CSS, React, Jest, and React Testing Library.
+I used the following technologies:
+- HTML,
+- CSS,
+- React,
+- Jest,
+- React Testing Library.

 I used [create-react-app](https://goo.gl/26jfy4)
 to generate the scaffolding for this app.